 Our common stock is presently quoted on the OTC under the symbol "BRTXD."
-We have applied to have our common stock and Warrants listed on Nasdaq under the symbols "BRTX" and "BRTXW," respectively.
-We will not consummate this offering unless our common stock and Warrants are approved for listing on Nasdaq.
-No assurance can be given that our application will be approved.
+We have been approved to have our common stock listed on Nasdaq under the symbol "BRTX" upon our satisfaction of Nasdaq's initial listing criteria, including the completion of this offering.
+If we do not meet all of Nasdaq's initial listing criteria, we will not complete this offering.
 Trading quotes of securities on an over-the-counter marketplace may not be indicative of the market price of those securities on a national securities exchange.
 There is no established public trading market for the Warrants.
-No assurance can be given that a trading market will develop for the Warrants.
+We do not intend to apply for any listing of the Warrants offered by this prospectus on Nasdaq or any other securities exchange or nationally recognized trading system, and we do not expect a market for the Warrants to develop.